 One of the great benefits Mail Attender has over PST Capture is the ability to move PSTs more granularly.
 Whereas PST Capture moves the entire PST at once, Mail Attender moves the PST message by message.
 In case of network interruption, Mail Attender can resume the import where it left off.
 Sherpa has also developed administrative controls for defining ownership of PSTs, which can help ensure data is imported into the correct end-user mailboxes.

-On the Microsoft side, PST Capture is a free tool — always a popular option — and it works for migrating PSTs to Microsoft Office 365.
-Mail Attender is expected to be updated for Office 365 compatibility later this year.
+On the Microsoft side, PST Capture is a free tool — always a popular option — and it works for migrating PSTs to Microsoft 365.
+Mail Attender is expected to be updated for Microsoft 365 compatibility later this year.
 And PST Capture clearly works for what it’s intended, as this tweet from Andy Kemp, an IT consultant in Scotland, shows:

 @andrew_kemp: been using #PSTCapture for an @office365 migration this weekend, not an ideal way to migrate but it does the basics, gets email into 365 🙂